Jay-clyh-Lee/Jay-clyh-Lee/README.md

 - <img src='https://github.com/Jay-clyh-Lee/Jay-clyh-Lee/blob/main/Cognitive%20Test%20Scores/Mensa%20Practice%20Challenge.png' alt='mensa' height='50'>
 - <a href='https://github.com/Jay-clyh-Lee/Jay-clyh-Lee/tree/main/Cognitive%20Test%20Scores'>See all cognitive tests I took</a>
 - Learn more about me: <a href='#'>Visit Bio</a>
 - I had a very tough childhood and it led to a life full of hardships.
-As a result, I have a pretty bad focus problem that hinders my performance, hence the assessments don't reflect my true ability.
-Starting my career and doing something I'm passionate about will definitely help and improve my condition!
+As a result, I have a pretty bad focus problem.
+I lost many career opportunities and chances to form cherishable relationships because I phased out and looked uninterested/indifferent or seemed very slow/dumb, but the truth is I just lost focus while it was happening....
+Of course, it hindered my performance on all exams, hence the cognitive assessments don't reflect my true ability.
+Starting my career in softwar engineering and doing something I'm passionate about will definitely help and improve my condition!
+Words are hard to describe, but I know for sure I just need to channel my passion in a meaningful career.

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='40'>](https://github.com/Jay-clyh-Lee)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='40'>](https://www.linkedin.com/in/yuntian-yang-b59606b7//)